Brandon-B91/juniorDeveloper/src/pages/posts/005-100daysofcode.md

 So to wrap things up bootstrap has a lot of uses that can make our lives a lot easier as developers.
 The down side is I've heard alot of developers and blogs and so on say the samething about it.

-> Sites built with bootstrap tend to look the same all around and evenutally give a very bland feeling.
+> "Sites built with bootstrap tend to look the same all around and evenutally give a very bland feeling."

 This is a valid point and to add to it I think that as developers we need to push the envelope and keep inovating that is what makes our jobs so much fun!

-look out for part 2 coming soon!
+**look out for part 2 coming soon!**